 A new year means another step closer to embracing my flaws, my dreams, and my inner fangirl obsessions: in short, being brave enough to embrace everything that makes me, me.
-Thus, it seems apt to update this post to reflect how I’ve grown in the past year and admit the truths I am now brave enough to say.

 To all my blogging friends, my readers, and the whole wide world, are you listening?
 Can you see me?
 I’m re-introducing myself.